 The business department uses the California Career Technical Education (CTE) Model Curriculum Standards to design curricula and lessons in order to teach and reinforce the career-ready aims of the CTE Model Curriculum Standards and the Common Core State Standards.

-The CTE Model Curriculum Standards are intended to serve the entire education community, from middle schools and high schools to postsecondary colleges and career training programs.
+The CTE Model Curriculum Standards are intended to serve the entire educational community, from middle schools and high schools to postsecondary colleges and career training programs.
 A major aim of these standards is to prepare students for postsecondary education and training and to help them make a smooth transition into the workforce.
 In order for both the people and the economy of California to prosper, it is essential for all students to emerge from schools ready to pursue their career and college goals.
 Equipping all high school students with the knowledge and skills necessary to plan and manage their education and careers throughout their lives will help to guarantee these important outcomes.
 Strong CTE programs will continue to provide important educational opportunities to assist students as they pursue their dreams and strive for economic prosperity.
 The CTE Model Curriculum Standards are a resource for educators and the business world for ensuring high-quality CTE learning experiences and improved student outcomes in the twenty-first-century economy.